-1. Electric Utilities subject to the provisions of this Rule shall file their first Utility Resource Plan no later than twelve (12) months after issuance of the Commission's Final Order Approving this Rule.
-Each successive Utility Resource Plan shall be filed no later than three (3) years thereafter.
+- 3. No later than forty-five (45) days prior to an electric utility filing its Integrated Resource Plan, the electric utility shall notice and conduct a technical conference for those interested parties that have executed a nondisclosure agreement in accordance with Section 108 of this Rule.
+The technical conference shall also take place in the Commission's hearing room in Jackson, Mississippi.
+The purpose of the technical conference is for the electric utility to provide an overview of the process, planning assumptions and inputs ultimately used to develop its Integrated Resource Plan, and to answer questions related thereto.
+Interested parties that participate in the technical conference may provide additional written feedback to the utility and the Commission within twenty-five (25) days following the technical conference. - 4.
+Electric Utilities subject to the provisions of this Rule shall file their first Integrated Resource Plan in their respective IRP dockets no later than twelve (12) months after issuance of the Commission's Final Order Approving this Rule.
+Each successive Integrated Resource Plan shall be filed in the same IRP docket no later than three (3) years thereafter.
+Each successive IRP cycle shall begin with the filing of a Notice of IRP Cycle and shall follow the schedule provided herein. - 5.
+The filed Integrated Resource Plan shall include as a confidential appendix a set of work papers showing the key inputs used by the utility in developing the Plan.
+Interested parties may obtain copies of these work papers in accordance with the Confidentiality provisions of Section 108 of this Rule. - 6.
+Within sixty (60) days of a utility filing its Integrated Resource Plan, any interested party may file comments addressing the Integrated Resource Plan.
+The Mississippi Public Utilities Staff ("Public Utilities Staff") shall have eighty (80) days from the IRP filing date to file any comments on the Plan.
+Initial Data Requests may be served upon the utility within thirty (30) days of the utility filling its Integrated Resource Plan. - 7.
+Utilities may provide a response to any such comments no later than one hundred (100) days after the filing of its Plan. - 8.
+The Commission shall review the Integrated Resource Plan and note any deficiencies within one hundred twenty (120) days after its submittal by the utility.
+The Public Utilities Staff shall assist the Commission with its review.
+If the Staff believes the use of consultants is necessary or helpful in its review of any Integrated Resource Plan, the utility shall be required to pay for the cost of such consultants and allowed to recover said costs in rates. - 9.
+The Commission may require the utility to re-evaluate and resubmit its Integrated Resource Plan for the current planning cycle to address any concerns raised in the comments or expressed by the Staff or Commission.

-- 2. The Utility Resource Plan shall include as a confidential appendix a set of work papers showing the key inputs used by the utility in developing the Plan.
-Copies of these work papers may be obtained in accordance with the Confidentiality provisions of this Rule. - 3.
-Within forty-five (45) days of a utility filing its Utility Resource Plan, any interested party may file comments addressing the Utility Resource Plan.
-The Staff shall have sixty (60) days to file any comments on the Plan.
-Data requests may be served upon the utility within fifteen (15) days of the utility filling its Utility Resource Plan. - 4.
-Utilities may provide a response to any such comments no later than ninety (90) days after the filing of its Plan. - 5.
-The Commission shall review the Utility Resource Plan and note any deficiencies within one hundred twenty (120) days after its submittal by the utility.
-The Public Utilities Staff ("Staff") shall assist the Commission with its review.
-If the Staff believes the use of consultants is necessary or helpful in its review of any Utility Resource Plan, the utility may be required to pay for the cost of such consultants and to recover said costs in rates. - 6.
-The Commission may require the utility to re-evaluate and resubmit its Utility Resource Plan for the current planning cycle to address any concerns raised in the comments or expressed by the Staff or Commission. - 7.
-Absent deficiencies, the Utility Resource Plan cycle is concluded one hundred twenty (120) days after submittal of the Utility Resource Plan by the utility.
+10. Absent deficiencies, the Integrated Resource Plan review is concluded one hundred twenty (120) days after submittal of the Integrated Resource Plan by the utility.